Is it possible to bless your husband on a budget?

 19. Stir up your libido

 Be intentional about understanding how your libido works so intimacy can be fun again.
-Check out my review of Boost Your Libido e-course.

 Now, let’s talk!
 How do you serve and bless your husband without splurging or bursting your budget?
 Share in Comments!